 2. Cannot split image tubes apart.
 Not a major deal.
 We found we almost never split our duals apart.
 Once you go bino you never go back.
 However since there's only one power supply if it has a problem both image tubes may lose power so you don't have a backup like dual PVS-14's

-Running dual PVS-14's really isn't that bad provided you have good tubes, a decent helmet, mount and counterweight.
-It's still heavy but you get used to it.
+Running dual PVS-14's really isn't that bad provided you understand it's heavy, have good tubes, a decent helmet, mount and counterweight.
+It's heavy but you get used to it.
+If you have neck problems than stay away from dual -14s.
 We started with only one PVS-14, quickly added a second with the Night Vision Devices dual mount, and then got two more with the Integrated Components D-14 dual mount.
 That's how much we liked them.

 It would be interesting thing to try the new Night Vision Devices UL-14's in a dual setup.
 These are PVS-14's but use lighter optics and a different power supply with push buttons that saves a lot of weight compared to standard PVS-14 optics and housings.
 We hope to try these soon.